Kayak rental Vollen

 Coastal Art Galleries

-Visit this wonderful coastal municipality's good food and cultural experiences.
-Combine the trip to the producers of local food with historical monuments, restaurant visits and some of the coastal galleries.
-The long coast invites to swimming, fishing, boating and outdoor life.
+Asker offers a golden opportunity to combine visits to the producers of local food with historical monuments, coastal galleries, beautiful beaches and restaurant visits.
+The long coast invites swimming, fishing, boating and outdoor activities.

 Short-distance local food

 Several producers in Asker are proud suppliers to some of the country's best restaurants.
 Are you planning a men's meal with friends?
-Shop at local outlets or at the farmer himself.
-Decorate with edible flowers and make beautiful bouquets of flowers from Fiori.
-You get delicious short-distance meat at Hjortefarmen, Biffgården with more and organic vegetables full of flavor at Bergsmyrene and Hauger Gård.
-Check out our interactive map of the producers.
+Shop with the farmer himself.
+You can get lovely short-aged meat at the farms in Hurum such as Værby, Grønnsletta and Biffgården and organic vegetables full of flavor at Bergsmyrene and Hauger Gård.
+Check out our interactive map of the producers

 The animals on the farm

-Come and visit the animals on our visitor farms Bergvang, Sand Gård and Solli Gård.
+Come and visit the animals on our visitor farms Bergvang and Solli Gård.
 Get to know our four-legged friends and join in feeding the animals.

-At Bergvang you can join a tour ride, dog sledding or hiking with the soft alpacas.
-The farm sale at Sand Gård serves beautiful fresh pastries in the yard, and at Solli great hiking opportunities and fresh pastries await in the farm café.
+At Bergvang you can ride horses or ponnies, dog sledding tours and meet the soft alpacas.
+At Solli great hiking opportunities and fresh pastries await in the farm café.
 Tour riding and pony riding for the little ones.
-Here there is also the possibility of accommodation in the cabins in the yard.

 Restaurant experiences with a local twist